 You can have fun stamping into leather too.
 There’s tons of fun alphabets, dingbats, stars and random shapes to stamp…and you could always stamp your own howling coyote on your coozie or key chain, too.
 Have fun!
 You’ll make plenty of mistakes, and you’ll use a lot of Band-Aids…But once you get the hang of it, I promise: Leatherwork is addicting.

-And if you’re not up for making your own Father’s Day gift for Dad, Hallmark has some great leather gift options as well!
+And if you’re not up for making your own Father’s Day gift for Dad, Hallmark has some great gift options as well!

 Photography by Kevin Hosley.